coussej/coussej.github.io/content/post/2016/0417_BuildingAnOpenSourceProcessHistorian.md

 +++

-This post will explain how and why I built a simple, open source process historian.
+This post will explain how and why I built a open source process historian.

 ### Motivation
 I have been working in the field of industrial automation, more specifically on MES systems, for nearly four years now.
 The reason I started exploring the possibilities of an open source alternative for the commercial process historians was to address some of the issues and frustrations I have with them.